 The flexibility of Python and Jupyter notebooks makes it feasible to stitch together the various tools and libraries in the Python scientific software ecosystem to solve specific problems.
 However, it is often unclear how best to do so for specific cases, and a variety of technical problems typically arise in practice.
 For instance, one common use for such notebooks is to take a dataset of some type, filter or process it, visualize it, and share the results with colleagues.
-To achieve this goal, there are very many packages that might be relevant and even more possible combinations of those packages, each of which can present various practical problems that are daunting to overcome:
+To achieve this goal, there are very many packages that might be relevant and even more possible combinations of those packages, each of which can present various practical problems that are daunting to overcome.

 The amount of code involved quickly increases as more complex problems are addressed, making the notebooks unreadable and unmaintainable.
-To make the notebooks maintainable, general-purpose code can be extracted and put into separate Python modules, but doing so can be very difficult because of interactions between that code and domain-specific, widget-related, and visualization-related code, all of which tend to be intermingled in Jupyter notebook visualizations.
-As soon as code is extracted into separate modules, reproducibility becomes difficult, because of specific dependencies of versions of the notebook on versions of external libraries, making it hard for others to run your notebooks (and for yourself at later dates).
+To make the notebooks maintainable, general-purpose code can be extracted and put into separate Python modules, but doing so can be very difficult because of interactions between that code and domain-specific, widget-related, and visualization-related code, all of which tend to be intermingled in Jupyter Notebook visualizations.
+As soon as code is extracted into separate modules, reproducibility becomes difficult because of specific dependencies of versions of the notebook on versions of external libraries, making it hard for others to run your notebooks (and for yourself at later dates).
 Interactive notebook-based visualizations inherit the memory limitations of web browsers and thus work well for small datasets but struggle as datasets reach millions or billions of data points.
 Performance of Python-based solutions can be prohibitively slow, particularly when working with large datasets, making it tempting for users to switch to less-maintainable and extremely verbose solutions using compiled languages.
 Sharing the final results of an analysis is often difficult with people who do not work with Python, which can often require developing a separate web application when you need to deploy the results more widely.

 James Bednar and Philipp Rudiger present an overall workflow for building interactive dashboards visualizing even billions of data points interactively in a Jupyter notebook, with graphical widgets allowing control over data selection, filtering, and display options, all using only a few dozen lines of code.
-This workflow is based on using the following open source Python packages in a Jupyter notebook environment:
+This workflow is based on using the following open source Python packages in a Jupyter Notebook environment:

 James and Philipp demonstrate how to use conda to coordinate versions of all these packages, Jupyter to stitch them together, fastparquet to load the large datasets quickly, HoloViews and GeoViews to store metadata with the data that supports automatic visualization later, Param to declare parameters and ranges of interest to the user independently of the notebook mechanisms, ParamNB to create ipywidgets automatically for these parameters, datashader to render the entire dataset into an image to avoid overwhelming the browser (and the user), dask to coordinate datashader’s computation across cores, Numba to accelerate this computation, Bokeh to deliver the visualization as an interactive figure, and Jupyter Dashboards to deploy the cells as a standalone web application that can be shared with colleagues.
 All of these steps rely only on freely available, domain-general libraries that each do one thing very well and work well with each other.
-The resulting workflow can easily be retargeted for novel analyses and visualizations of other datasets serving other purposes, making it practical to develop and deploy reproducible high-performance interactive visualizations in any domain using the Jupyter notebook.
+The resulting workflow can easily be retargeted for novel analyses and visualizations of other datasets serving other purposes, making it practical to develop and deploy reproducible high-performance interactive visualizations in any domain using the Jupyter Notebook.

-James Bednar is a solutions architect at Continuum Analytics and an honorary fellow in the School of Informatics at the University of Edinburgh, Scotland.
+James Bednar is a solutions architect at Anaconda Powered by Continuum Analytics and an honorary fellow in the School of Informatics at the University of Edinburgh, Scotland.
 Previously, Jim was a lecturer and researcher in computational neuroscience at the University of Edinburgh, Scotland, and a software and hardware engineer at National Instruments.
 He manages the open source Python projects datashader, HoloViews, GeoViews, ImaGen, param, and paramnb.
 He has published more than 50 papers and books about the visual system, data visualization, and software development.
 Jim holds a PhD in computer science from the University of Texas as well as degrees in electrical engineering and philosophy.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?